Visit Savannah in 48 hours

 Eating Southern food family style

-The historic district of Savannah
+Visit Savannah in 48 hours – the historic district of Savannah

 After lunch, we ended up hopping on the Old Town trolley tours with a hop on, hop off service that makes it easy to stop at any of the squares or interesting attractions that you want to spend more time to explore on your own.
 What’s great about this tour is that the guides on the trollies are local and they each share lively stories of Savannah’s glorious past while driving around the many famous squares of the city.
 We were able to stop off some of the more scenic squares to check out the magnificent homes and amble down some of the cobblestone or brick roads.
 You can really enjoy the city by walking through these squares to admire the gorgeous architecture, fountains or statuary and then hop back on the trolley to another landmark worth getting off the trolley.